Chapter One: Genesis

 Julian Assange was in many ways the right person in the right place at the right time in history.
 Or perhaps, given how relentlessly the powerful people he exposed have sought to destroy him, the wrong person in the wrong place at the wrong time.
 As always with WikiLeaks, it all depends on your perspective.

-Born in Townsville hospital on July 3 1971, Julian Paul Assange was not yet a teenager when personal computers and modems started becoming popular and affordable in the early 1980s.
-By the time he was seventeen, and settled in the outer Melbourne suburb of Emerald, Assange was accessing online billboards, signing up to newsletters and making important contacts within the growing online community.
+Born in Townsville, Australia, on July 3 1971, Julian Paul Assange was still a young teenager when personal computers and modems started becoming popular and affordable.
+By the time he was seventeen, and settled in the outer Melbourne suburb of Emerald, Assange was accessing online billboards, signing up to newsletters and making important contacts within a growing online global community.

-Companies had by then started building their own networks, accessed via their own private dial-up phone numbers, and in these early days there was often little or no security protecting company data.
-Although most company data was still not stored in electronic form, US and European military sites were growing rapidly (today’s Internet originated from the US Defence Department’s ARPAnet).
+Companies had by then started building their own networks, accessed via private dial-up phone numbers.
+Most company data was still not stored in electronic form, and there was often little or no security protecting online files.
+Nevertheless, US and European military networks were expanding rapidly (today’s Internet originated from the US Defence Department’s ARPAnet).
 A young man never knew what he might find with a bit of digging around.
-By the age of twenty, however, Julian’s natural curiosity had got him into serious trouble.
+By the age of twenty, Julian’s natural curiosity had got him into serious trouble.

-Julian Assange’s teenage years were documented to some extent in a book by Suelette Dreyfus called Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier, which is free to download or read online.
-As a friend of the author, Julian Assange provided extensive research for the original 1997 edition of the book.
-He also provided a short chapter on the research methodology for the 2001 edition, where he was credited as a co-author.
+Julian Assange’s teenage years were documented to some extent in a book he co-authored with his friend Suelette Dreyfus called Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier, which is free to download or read online.
+Assange provided extensive research for the original 1997 edition of the book and wrote a short chapter on the research methodology for the 2001 edition.
+In 2012 a movie based on the book premiered at the Toronto International Film Festival.

 The "Underground" book explores the hacking scene in Melbourne in the late 1980s and early 1990s, focusing on a number of high profile hackers including one named Mendax - from Horace’s "splendide mendax", or "nobly untruthful" - a character clearly based on Assange.
 Mendax and two friends, Prime Suspect and Trax, form a group called The International Subversives.
 They become highly skilled at accessing secret sites: